-TechSoup Global's mission is working toward a time when every nonprofit and NGO on the planet has the technology resources and knowledge they need to operate at their full potential.
+TechSoup Global's mission is to work toward a time when every nonprofit and NGO on the planet has the technology resources and knowledge it needs to operate at its full potential.

 A guiding principle in our work is that NGOs are agents of change, not beneficiaries of aid.
 Our efforts are focused on creating sustainable communities in which all participants are contributors, not on the redistribution of resources from the haves to the have-nots.

 We believe that all participants have resources that, brought to bear on a problem, can result in real solutions.
 This currency of contribution underwrites all of our work.

 TechSoup Global is dedicated to creating and supporting an environment of openness, trust, and fun where people's differences are valued and respected, and where people of diverse backgrounds participate fully in our organization.

 We believe that the diverse cultures and persectives of our staff will help us better serve our clients.
 TechSoup Global is an equal opportunity agency and will not allow discrimination based upon age, ethnicity, gender, national origin, disability, race, size, religion, sexual orientation or socioeconomic background.